aaa8300/collectionstylegame/README.md

 - Use the left and right arrow keys to move the catcher bin.
 - Catch falling space trash to score points.
-- Prevent space junk from reaching Earth — if too much escapes, you lose!
+- Prevent space junk from reaching Earth — if too much escapes, you lose
 - Reach a certain score to win the mission.

 ## How I Made It